ccoussa717/flask_api/README.md

 It turns out that WVD is a new feature to Azure.
 It only came out in 2020, so that could be why complete documentation on the subject is still hard to find.
 You just have to dig a little deeper than some of the main functionality.
 <br>
 The second link was to an article explaining that you can add a vm as a session host, but not natively through the Terraform provider.
 There is a Powershell script that you need to import, and it points to a zip file that downloads...Since there is no way to verify what is in the zip file, and who authored it, I decided not to go that route.
 Sometime in the future Azure will most likely add the SH feature to the provider API.

+#### Note: Azure sets usage quotas on their subscriptions, I can only have 4 cores running in one region at a time